go-dash/slice/README.md

 An implementation of utility functions inspired by [Lodash](https://lodash.com) for the Go language, focusing on efficiency without the use of reflection.

+Some of the motivation behind this library is discussed in this [blog post](https://medium.freecodecamp.org/lodash-in-go-language-without-reflection-1d64b5115486).

 ## Methods

 * `Reverse`